joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_habits_in_particular_good_habits_i.e._virtues/of_equality_among_the_virtues/prologue.md

 (4) Of the moral virtues as compared with one another;
 (5) Of the intellectual virtues in comparison with one another;
 (6) Of the theological virtues in comparison with one another.

-* Whether One Virtue Can Be Greater Or Less Than Another?
-* Whether All The Virtues That Are Together In One Man, Are Equal?
-* Whether The Moral Virtues Are Better Than The Intellectual Virtues?
-* Whether Justice Is The Chief Of The Moral Virtues?
-* Whether Wisdom Is The Greatest Of The Intellectual Virtues?
-* Whether Charity Is The Greatest Of The Theological Virtues?